 If you are bound to have prying eyes find anything you try to keep private in your room, having a butt plug that looks less like a sex toy and more like an indiscriminate piece of tech might be the best route for you.

 Discreet butt plugs are great for on-the-go toys for this reason as well.
 If you’re carrying your butt plug in your purse, or luggage, bringing one along that’s neither massive or obvious is probably the best idea.

 While our behind often ends up the butt of jokes, it’s time to admit that all those nerve endings, and special spots, are indeed magical to play with.

-As with any toys that are introduced into the most intimate of settings, and bodily places, there are plenty of best practice tips – and even rules – you should adhere by.
+As with any toys introduced to the most intimate of settings and bodily places, there are plenty of best practice tips – and even rules – you should adhere by.
 In a nutshell, we encourage that you use plenty of lube, go slow, and build a thorough hygiene routine using the best possible cleaning tools.

 For anyone who’s curious about butt play, we hope our Complete Guide has provided you with that gentle push you needed to grab a butt plug of your very own.
 We guarantee that your new toy will help you to experience everything your G-spot, or prostate, and overall ‘derrière’ has to offer.